 For direct jobs created as a result of the immigrant investor’s investment, evidence such as payroll records, relevant tax documents, and Employment Eligibility Verification (Form I-9) showing employment by the new commercial enterprise;

 For direct jobs maintained or created in a troubled business, evidence such as payroll records, relevant tax documents, and Form I-9 showing employment at the time of investment and at the time of filing the petition to remove the conditions on residence; or

 For jobs created indirectly as a result of an investment in the regional center context, reasonable methodologies, including multiplier tables, feasibility studies, analyses of foreign and domestic markets for the goods or services to be exported, and other economically or statistically valid forecasting devices.

 If the regional center investor seeks to demonstrate job creation through the use of an economic input-output model, the investor must demonstrate that the methodology is reasonable.
-Further, the investor must submit relevant documents previously submitted with the Immigrant Petition by Alien Entrepreneur (Form I-526), including the comprehensive business plan and economic impact analysis, if he or she is relying on such documents to meet his or her burden of proof.
+Further, the investor must submit relevant documents previously submitted with the Immigrant Petition by Alien Investor (Form I-526), including the comprehensive business plan and economic impact analysis, if he or she is relying on such documents to meet his or her burden of proof.
 This information is necessary to indicate whether there are material changes that would impact deference.